hortonworks/cloudbreak/README.md

 -Dvault.addr=localhost
 -Dvault.root.token=<TOKEN_FROM_PROFILE_FILE>
 ```

+The `-Dcb.db.port.5432.tcp.addr=<DB_ADDRESS>`, on Mac, should be set to `localhost`.
+On Linux, it should be set to the bridge address of Docker.
+Look above for information on how to retrieve that address.

 The `-Dcb.client.secret=CB_SECRET_GENERATED_BY_CBD` value has to be replaced with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
 The database migration scripts run automatically by Cloudbreak by default, this migration can be turned off with the `-Dcb.schema.migration.auto=false` VM option.